gardener/landscaper/docs/deployer/container.md

 # Container Deployer

 The container deployer is a controller that allows you to run whatever coding you need to set up your cloud environment.
-You just need to provide your program as a container image which is then executed by the landscaper in combination with the container deployer.
+You just need to provide your program as a container image which is then executed by Landscaper in combination with the container deployer.

 Your image is provided as a reference in a DeployItem of type `landscaper.gardener.cloud/container`.
 The DeployItem itself must be embedded in a Blueprint and specifies the input data required by your program.
-The landscaper in combination with the container deployer provides these input data during runtime.
-The output or export data of your program must be stored in a predefined file and are collected by the landscaper/container deployer.
+Landscaper in combination with the container deployer provides these input data during runtime.
+The output or export data of your program must be stored in a predefined file and are collected by Landscaper/container deployer once your program and thus the container terminates.

 More details and examples about how to create a component with a blueprint containing a DeployItem for the container deployer could be found [here](https://github.com/gardener/landscapercli/blob/master/docs/commands/container_deployer/add_container_di.md).